nsip/n3-transport/README.md

 # n3-transport
-Pluggable transport layer for n3 allowing for streams or blockchain
+Pluggable transport layer for n3 allowing for stream or blockchain publishing.
+Blockchain publisher tagets Tendermint.
+Streams will target nats.

+A storage publisher for influx is also included.

 ## Tendermint publisher